Psyche607/Shell_Load-powder-measure/README.md

 Firstly Print 3 main components:

 1. On SLA/FDM Printer with the highest possible tolerance
-a.
-BASE,
+- BASE,
-b.
-COMPUTER CASE,
+- COMPUTER CASE,
-c.
-SCALE
+- SCALE

 2. ONLY on SLA PRINTER !!!
 (Don't Print on FDM printer this can generate and accumulate electrostatic charges, leading to ignition of gunpowder.)
-a.
-FUNNEL,
+- FUNNEL,
-b.
-MOTOR GEAR,
+- MOTOR GEAR,
-c.
-PAN,
+- PAN,
-d.
-POWDER TUBE,
+- POWDER TUBE,
-e.
-SNAIL.
+- SNAIL.